SM U-27 (Germany): Sinking

-HMS Baralongs actions, which remain the most infamous British war crime of the First World War, also caused the Imperial German Navy to cease conforming to the Prize Rules and to practise unrestricted submarine warfare.
-During the Second World War, it was cited as a reason for the Kriegsmarine to do the same.
 A German medal was issued commemorating the victims of the event.

 Meanwhile, the Military Bureau for the Investigation of Violations of the Laws of War (Militäruntersuchungstelle für Verletzungen des Kriegsrechts) added Baralong's commanding officer, whose name was known only as "Captain William McBride", to the Prussian Ministry of War's "Black List of Englishmen who are Guilty of Violations of the Laws of War vis-à-vis Members of the German Armed Forces".